SSKS10/Tic-Tac-Toe-Reinforcement-Learning/README.md

 3.Playing with real environment
   Since while training some of states will not occur so that can be done by playing with real player

   You can select one of the available actions from 1 to 9

   In this project agent goes first

   You can modified it, so that you can play first,but you have to train it again for all the states

 4.Table Value
   This is used to track all value of every state

+5.Training against min_max trainer is added
+  Min_max optimal value is already store since it was taking too much time